The Importance of Quality of Life Assessments for Ageing Pets

 Behavioural changes: this can be seen due to increased discomfort or cognitive changes (sometimes also called “dog dementia”).
 Dogs that have never shown signs of aggression can become “snappy” or unpredictable in some occasions.

 Dogs and cats in palliative care tend to have an overall improved quality of life.
 Sometimes, it is difficult for the primary carer to detect the small daily changes and to know what can be uncomfortable for their pet.
-When they have a Palliative Care Vet Team involved, all aspects from the pet’s life will be taken into consideration to ensure their life is as comfortable as it can be.
+When a Palliative Care Vet Team is involved, they will conduct a thorough pet quality of life assessment and consider all aspects of the pet’s life, including their health, behaviour and environment, to ensure their life is as comfortable as possible.

 FAQS